tgogos/CS_notes/microservices/tweets.md

 \- I dunno - folks using a sidecar often **tradeoff latency and efficiency for ... developer productivity**.
 That’s always how I’ve rationalized it.
 [tweet/discussion](https://twitter.com/copyconstruct/status/1171646790610894849)

+## ability to scale VS ability to be agile & survive
+Forget that all these things exist: Microservices, Lambda, API Gateway, Containers, Kubernetes, Docker.
+Anything whose main value proposition is about **“ability to scale”** will likely trade off your **“ability to be agile & survive”**.
+That’s rarely a good trade off." [thread](https://twitter.com/dvassallo/status/1154516910265884672)